Anouck96/wie-is-het/README.md

 This is the repository with the code for the wie-is-het experiment at Night University.

 ## Requirements
 The code runs with the packages in the reqs.txt file.
+We used python 3.8.

 ## How to install the bots
 We have two different versions of the bots.
 One can be found in the "expert" directory and the other one in the "leek" directory.